Material Effects

 float4x4 matProj : PROJECTION;

 This declares three matrices with the names matWorld, matView and matProj that will be used for the world, view and projection matrix during this effect.
 Those matrices are already predefined by the engine, and automatically set to the world, view and projection matrix of the object to be rendered.
-You'll find a list of all predefined effect variables in the material chapter.

 Techniques